danskan/finitefields/README.md

-# Finite Field Mathematics in Python 3.x
+# Finite Field Mathematics Education using Python 3.x

 ## An exploration of finite field mathematics in Python 3.